uniconstructor/demandbaselabs/Optimizely/README.md

 #Create Optimizely Visitor Segments
 Optimizely Visitor Segments allow you to dissect the results of an experiment based on visitor attributes.
 This feature is only available in [Optimizely Platinum](https://www.optimizely.com/pricing).
+The two methods described here are not mutually exclusive.
+It is possible to add a single visitor to both dynamic segments and pre-defined segments during the same visit.

 ##Creating Dynamic Segments
 Sending Demandbase company profile attributes to the [Optimizely API](https://www.optimizely.com/docs/api#visitor-segments) you can dynamically add a visitor to a segment.